sonamdo/Rectangles/README.md

 2. **Containment**: Does either rectangle fully contain the other
 3. **Adjacency**: Do the rectangles share a side and is it proper, sub-line, or partial.

 Upon running the application you will be prompted for the X and Y vertice points for the first rectangle.
+Input will be 8 numbers in string format with a single space between each digit.
 Afterwards you will be asked to input the same values for the second rectangle.

 **Input format**: X1 Y1 X2 Y2 X3 Y3 X4 Y4, submit then repeat the second rectangle.